alacritty/alacritty/CONTRIBUTING.md

 ## Patches / Pull Requests

-All patches have to be sent on Github as [pull requests](https://github.com/alacritty/alacritty/pulls).
+All patches have to be sent on GitHub as [pull requests](https://github.com/alacritty/alacritty/pulls).

 If you are looking for a place to start contributing to Alacritty, take a look at the [help wanted](https://github.com/alacritty/alacritty/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)